BrightChamps Logo

 Explanation

 The given expression contains addition and multiplication.
-According to the BODMAS rule, multiplication must be done before addition.
+According to the BODMAS rule, multiplication must be performed before addition.

 So, perform multiplication first: